Is Your Business Ready to Refocus Its C-Suite?

 Similarly, when managing people or finance, having one person who has the necessary skills and is working constantly to improve his area of the company is great, but these advantages are outweighed by the benefits of holding everyone responsible for important issues.
 Or, to put it another way, the mere presence of a CFO means that some people can choose to neglect their financial responsibilities, safe in the knowledge that the CFO and her team will provide cover.

 Another problem with this approach has been present for a while and has recently become acute.
-Appointing a CFO, CMO, COO or any of the conventional C-Suite members is too internally focused and fails to take into account the changes necessary to accomplish the following:
+Appointing a CFO, CMO, COO or any of the conventional C-Suite members is too internally focused and fails to consider the changes necessary to accomplish the following:

 • Think holistically and recognize that issues cut across these functions